Common mudpuppy: Diet

 Mudpuppies use rows of teeth to eat their prey.
 Salamanders have three different sets of teeth: dentary, premaxillary, and vomerine teeth, which are named due to their location in the mouth.
 All the teeth, despite their different locations, are very similar.
 They are small and conical, meaning mudpuppies are homodonts due to their similar shape.
 The common mudpuppy never leaves its aquatic environment and therefore does not undergo morphogenesis; however, many salamanders do and develop differentiated teeth.
 Aquatic salamander teeth are used to hinder escape of the prey from the salamander; they do not have a crushing function.
 This aids the salamander when feeding.
 When the salamander performs the "suck and gape" feeding style, the prey is pulled into the mouth, and the teeth function to hold the prey inside the mouth and prevent the prey from escaping.
-At both sides of their mouths their lips interlock, which allows them to use suction feeding.
+At both sides of their mouths, their lips interlock, which allows them to use suction feeding.
 They are carnivorous creatures and will eat almost anything they can get into their mouths.
-Typically they prey upon animals such as insects and their larvae, mollusks, annelids, crayfish, small fish, amphibians, earthworms, and spiders.
+Typically, they prey upon such animals as insects and their larvae, mollusks, annelids, crayfish, small fish, amphibians, earthworms, and spiders.
 The jaw of a mudpuppy also plays a significant role in its diet.
 The mudpuppy jaw is considered metaautostyly, like most amphibians, meaning the jaw is more stable and that the salamander has a dentary.
 This affects their diet by limiting the flexibility of the jaw to take in larger prey.
-The mudpuppy has few predators but may include fish, crayfish, turtles, and water snakes.
+The mudpuppy has a few predators, which include fish, crayfish, turtles, and water snakes.
 Fishermen also frequently catch and discard them.